 - Administer oaths and affirmations

-- Take a verification on oath or affirmation
+- Take a verification on an oath or affirmation

-- Certifying or attesting a copy or depositions
+- Certify or attest a copy or depositions

 - Protest instruments

 - Certify copies of non-recordable documents